 3 Pitfalls to Avoid When Training Staff

-Healthcare workers, police, and security personnel greatly benefit from training that shows them how to appropriately deal with patients, visitors, and even other employees who may become disruptive or violent.
+Healthcare workers, police, and security personnel greatly benefit from training that shows them how to appropriately de-escalate situations with patients, visitors, and even other employees who may become disruptive or violent.
 But if that training isn't delivered properly and to the right people, problems can result.

-If your training is to be successful in achieving your goals of minimizing risk and creating a safer workplace, however, it’s crucial that you implement it in a way that provides the highest possible chance of success.
+In order for your training to be successful in achieving your goals of minimizing risk and creating a safer workplace, it’s crucial that you implement it in a way that provides the highest possible chance of success.
 Here are the three key pitfalls to avoid in order to increase training effectiveness.

 Pitfall No. 1 — Training Only Your Security Staff